Susan Jesudason is a Director of EDSIL and Consultant.

 As an experienced university admissions counsellor she has established university advice departments in several schools and helped hundreds of students to find optimal university courses.

-Her book on the IB Diploma Theory of Knowledge for Cambridge University Press, Decoding Theory of Knowledge, has been very successful and she is currently co-authoring a new edition while revising the classic ToK text by Richard van de Lagemaat for the new ToK course.
+Her book on the IB Diploma Theory of Knowledge for Cambridge University Press, Decoding Theory of Knowledge, has been very successful and she co-authored a new edition while revising the classic ToK CUP text by Richard van de Lagemaat for the new ToK course.

-Married, with two sons, a daughter, and a lively border collie, Susan sees education as a key contributor to human progress and the establishment of aspirations that are humane, open-minded and sustainable.
+Married, with two sons, a daughter, a lively border collie and a perfectly-behaved german shepherd, Susan sees education as a key contributor to human progress and the establishment of aspirations that are humane, open-minded and sustainable.

 "I have been a passionate dog-owner and trainer all my life, and one of the things I have learned from that is that the principles involved in getting co-operation from dogs are very similar to those required to inspire co-operative learning in students.
 Finding what young adults naturally want to do and then emphasising and reinforcing it is a far better approach to teaching and learning than trying to force them through some method of carrot and stick.